unicode-org/icu4x/ffi/diplomat/cpp/docs/source/timezone_formatter_ffi.rst

     .. cpp:function:: diplomat::result<std::string, ICU4XError> format_custom_time_zone(const ICU4XCustomTimeZone& value) const

         Formats a :cpp:class:`ICU4XCustomTimeZone` to a string.

+        See the `Rust documentation for format <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.TimeZoneFormatter.html#method.format>`__ for more information.

+        See the `Rust documentation for format_to_string <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.TimeZoneFormatter.html#method.format_to_string>`__ for more information.

         See the `Rust documentation for format_to_write <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.TimeZoneFormatter.html#method.format_to_write>`__ for more information.